-The County of Ventura generates daily from green waste its Landscape operations.
-All generated green waste materials are either applied on site or recycled.
+The County of Ventura generates green waste daily from its Landscape operations.
+All generated green waste materials either applied are on site or recycled.
 Materials generated from tree removals are ground at the site and applied.
 Generated green waste materials that are picked up by a rubbish company, are processed into a variety of recycled products such as mulch, wood chips, and compost and soil amendments.
 We apply the processed materials in our landscape in the form of mulch to enhance the soil, save water and to reduce the need for weed control.